Skip to results list

 Quivers — Keep Your Arrows Where You Can Actually Reach Them

 It sounds like a small thing until you're mid-session and you've just spent ninety seconds fishing around for your next arrow.
-A good quiver doesn't just hold your arrows — it holds them in the right place, at the right angle, so your shooting rhythm stays intact from the first shot to the last.
+A good quiver doesn't just hold your arrows — it holds them in the right place, at the right angle, so your rhythm stays intact from the first arrow to the last.

 It's one of those purchases that feels optional right up until the point you actually have one.
 Then it becomes the thing you'd least want to shoot without.

 Hip quivers are the most common choice for target archers.
 They sit on your hip or lower back, keep arrows accessible with a natural reach, and hold enough for a full end without getting in the way.
-Most club archers and recreational shooters gravitate here — they're comfortable to wear for extended sessions and work well whether you're shooting indoors or on an outdoor range.
+Most club archers and recreational archers gravitate here — they're comfortable to wear for extended sessions and work well whether you're indoors or on an outdoor range.

 Bow-mounted quivers attach directly to the bow itself and are built primarily for crossbows and compound bows.
 They keep bolts or arrows right on the equipment, which is useful when you're moving around and don't want anything hanging off your body.
 The added weight on the bow is worth considering — on a lighter setup it can affect balance noticeably, on a heavier compound crossbow it's barely noticeable.